Reduced Hubble Tension in Dark Radiation Models after DESI 2024: Discussion

 \section{Discussion}

 The large improvements in the goodness-of-the-fit which we find are of course driven by the SH$_0$ES measurement, and have been reported to a similar level in the past for other models with previous BAO data.
 Therefore, one may doubt the relevance of our results.
 However, we would like to stress two crucial differences with such previous findings.
-First, our results are obtained by combining datasets that are in $\sim 2.5\sigma$ tension with each other within the context of DR models when production occurs only after BBN, especially for the fluid DR case (removing Pantheon+ data further reduces the tension to even $\sim2\sigma$, see \cref{app:planckdesi}).
+First, our results are obtained by combining datasets that are in $\sim 2.5\sigma$ tension with each other within the context of DR models when production occurs only after BBN, especially for the fluid DR case (removing Pantheon+ data or using the PR4 likelihood further reduces the tension to even $\sim2\sigma$, see \cref{app:posteriors} and \cref{fig:lollipop}, respectively).
 Second, the models under consideration are simple, one-parameter extensions of $\Lambda$CDM, with several possible implementations in particle physics.

-Perhaps the simplest example of DR production after BBN, which can arise in a broad class of models, is a massive particle, the abundance of which is negligible in the pre-BBN era, and that decays to some light states after BBN (see e.g.~\cite{Ichikawa:2007jv, Fischler:2010xz, Hooper:2011aj, Bjaelde:2012wi, Choi:2012zna, Hasenkamp:2012ii}), with a decay rate $10^{-37}~\text{GeV}\lesssim\Gamma\lesssim 10^{-27}~\text{GeV}$.
-Other possibilities exist in the literature for the production of DR after BBN; see, for instance, \cite{Ferreira:2022zzo, Aloni:2023tff}.
+Perhaps the simplest example of DR production after BBN, which can arise in a broad class of models, is a massive particle, the abundance of which is negligible in the BBN era, and that decays to some light states after BBN (see e.g.~\cite{Ichikawa:2007jv, Fischler:2010xz, Hooper:2011aj, Bjaelde:2012wi, Choi:2012zna, Hasenkamp:2012ii, Sobotka:2023bzr}), with a decay rate $10^{-37}~\text{GeV}\ll\Gamma\ll 10^{-27}~\text{GeV}$.
+Other possibilities exist in the literature for the production of DR after BBN; see, for instance, \cite{Ferreira:2022zzo, Aloni:2023tff, Garny:2024ums}.
+Any such model, as long as the species decays efficiently only into DR, can be captured effectively with the one-parameter extension (adding $\DNeff$) we consider in this work, as long as the decay occurs sufficiently after BBN and before recombination.

 Our work provides new state-of-the-art bounds on dark radiation models, that partially relax constraints on beyond the SM physics and should prove important for model building.

 Remarkably, our findings also suggest that the new BAO data open the possibility to address the Hubble tension with well-motivated minimal extensions of $\Lambda$CDM model.